Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Introduction

 \section{Introduction}

-As fifth-generation (5G) networks commercially deploys and research on sixth-generation (6G) progresses, conventional communication systems have revealed notable shortcomings in meeting the increasingly diverse and growing demands~\cite{Su2024,Lyu2023}.
+As fifth-generation (5G) networks are commercially deployed, and research on sixth-generation (6G) progresses, conventional communication systems have revealed notable shortcomings in meeting the increasingly diverse and growing demands~\cite{Yang2026}.
 In particular, as the low-altitude economy continues to evolve~\cite{10759668}, leveraging airspace for activities such as logistics and rescue operations, the need for seamless communication and real-time sensing becomes even more critical.
 Therefore, it is necessary to adopt a new approach that moves beyond traditional communication-centric network designs and embraces integrated sensing-communication networks.
-In this case, integrated sensing and communication (ISAC) technology stands out as a practical and efficient solution~\cite{Dong2023}, and it has been recognized by the International Telecommunication Union (ITU) as a critical application scenario among the six primary use cases envisioned for the 6G era~\cite{Kaushik2024}.
+In this case, integrated sensing and communication (ISAC) technology stands out as a practical and efficient solution~\cite{Qaisar2026}, and it has been recognized by the International Telecommunication Union (ITU) as a critical application scenario among the six primary use cases envisioned for the 6G era~\cite{Kaushik2024}.

-In the practical implementation of ISAC systems, non-ideal propagation environments caused by multipath fading or obstacle occlusion can significantly affect system performance~\cite{Geng2025}.
-In this case, the intelligent reflecting surface (IRS) emerges as a promising solution~\cite{Wu2021,Gong2020}.
-Specifically, IRS consists of a planar array with densely packed sub-wavelength reflective elements, each of which can individually modify the phase and amplitude of incoming signals~\cite{Sun2024a,Xie2024}.
-Because each reflective element is small in size, an IRS with practical size can incorporate numerous elements to enable substantial beamforming gains via co-modulation, effectively compensating for path loss or constructing virtual line-of-sight (LoS) links~\cite{Hua2024}.
-Thus, the unique capability for remodeling propagation environment provides an innovative solution to enhance the robustness of the ISAC system in occlusion scenarios~\cite{Sankar2024}.
-Moreover, forming a low-altitude IRS by integrating the IRS on a maneuverable unmanned aerial vehicle (UAV) can overcome the spatial coverage limitation of the traditional fixed IRS, so that further enhancing the effectiveness of the ISAC system~\cite{Xu2024}.
+In the practical implementation of ISAC systems, non-ideal propagation environments caused by obstacle occlusion can significantly affect system performance~\cite{Geng2025}.
+In this case, the intelligent reflecting surface (IRS) emerges as a promising solution~\cite{Chen2026}.
+Specifically, IRS consists of a planar array with densely packed sub-wavelength reflective elements, each of which can individually modify the phase and amplitude of incoming signals~\cite{Xie2026}.
+Because each reflective element is small in size, an IRS with a practical size can incorporate numerous elements to enable substantial beamforming gains via co-modulation, effectively compensating for path loss~\cite{Hua2024}.
+Thus, the unique capability for remodeling the propagation environment provides an innovative solution to enhance the robustness of the ISAC system in occlusion scenarios~\cite{Sankar2024}.
+Moreover, forming a low-altitude IRS by integrating the IRS in a maneuverable unrewed aerial vehicle (UAV) can overcome the spatial coverage limitation of the traditional fixed IRS, further enhancing the effectiveness of the ISAC system~\cite{Xu2024}.